 In conclusion, we found that pattern-forming nonequilibrium systems can be described by emergent superstatistics if the balance of energy injection and dissipation concentrate mode energies near a fixed lengthscale.
-The above examples illustrate that these conditions are met by a diverse class of quantum and classical systems, regardless of the precise nature of the underlying scale selection mechanisms, driving protocols and mode-mixing nonlinearities.
-The compact statistical representation of dynamical pattern-forming phenomena via monochromatic random fields thus appears to hold promise with regards to the unified description and classification of nonequilibrium dynamics and transport.
+The above examples illustrate that these conditions are met by a diverse class of quantum and classical systems, regardless of the precise nature of the underlying scale selection mechanisms, driving protocols and mode-mixing nonlinearities. {Furthermore, the three key criteria required by the theory can likely be relaxed leading into further applicability of the theory.} {Other candidate systems include fluid thermal convection \cite{1993Morris_Spatial}, Turing-type chemical reactions \cite{1991Ouyang_transition}, nematic liquid crystals \cite{1989Rehberg}, and granular materials \cite{1995MeloHexagons,2000HeinrichDoes}.} The compact statistical representation of dynamical pattern-forming phenomena via monochromatic random fields thus appears to hold promise with regards to the unified description and classification of nonequilibrium dynamics and transport.

-\textbf{Acknowledgments\\} We thank Tapio Ala-Nissil\"a, Geoffrey Vasil and Martin Zwierlein for helpful discussions.
-This work was supported by a Complex Systems Scholar Award from the James S. McDonnell Foundation (J.D.) and the Robert E. Collins Distinguished Scholarship Fund (J.D.).
-P.J.S. gratefully acknowledges financial support from the NSF through CBET-2144180.
-V.H. has been supported by the Academy of Finland via the project No. 339228.

-\textbf{Author contributions\\} V.H., J.S. and J.D. developed the theory.
-V.H. performed analytical calculations, numerical simulations of the GNS model and statistical analysis.
-K.J.B. contributed the quantum chaos simulations.
-A.J.A. and P.J.S. performed the experiments and Faraday wave reconstruction.
-V.H. and J.D. wrote the paper with input from all co-authors.